NaderTG/MechanicsData/index.md

 <div id='param'/>
 ### Parameter Tuning
 In this section, we discuss the role of an echo state network's parameter on its behaviour.
-As mentioned previously, the parameters of the ESN are: size of the reservoir, the sparsity of the adjacency matrix $A$, the spectral radius of $A$, denoted by $ \rho$, leaking rate and the scaling of $W_{in}$.
+As mentioned previously, the parameters of the ESN are: size of the reservoir, the sparsity of the adjacency matrix $A$, the spectral radius of $A$, denoted by $ \rho$, leaking rate and the scaling of $\mathbf{W}_i$.

 The size of the reservoir plays an important role in influencing performance of ESN.
 Due to its computational simplicity compared to other architectures, the reservoir size can be chosen to be very large.
 One advantage of using a large reservoir size is that it reduces the difficulty of finding a combination of reservoir outputs that approximates the desired signal.
 There is no exact science in finding the perfect size, however, one must choose a size that is at least bigger than the length (number of time steps) of the input that needs to be kept in memory.
 Another strategy is to tune a small ESN network and then increase the size of the reservoir.

-Another parameter that can be tuned is the sparsity of matrices $W_{in}$ and $A$.
-What is meant by sparsity is the amount of zero elements in the matrix.
-A very sparse matrix has a very small percentage non-zero elements to total number of elements.
+Another parameter that can be tuned is the sparsity of matrices $A$ and $\mathbf{W}_i$.
+A sparse matrix has a very small percentage non-zero elements to total number of elements.
 This particular parameter does affect the performance of the network, as it makes information stay in one part of the reservoir without it propagating to other parts.
 As it is sparse, there are many options to choose in terms of distribution of non-zero elements.
 For example, a symmetric shape based on Erdős–Rényi model is the one chosen for part III of this series.

 One of the most performances affecting parameters is the spectral radius, $ \rho$, of the adjacency matrix $A$.
 The spectral radius is the absolute value of the largest eigenvalue of the matrix $A$.
 This parameter is an indicator of the network having the so-called **echo state property**.
 This property indicates whether the asymptotic state of the system would echo the inputs.
 It was shown that having a spectral radius of less than unity, in some cases, guarantees echo state property.
 However, such is , and was that a can an state property with a spectral radius larger than one.
 Nonetheless, a very good strategy is to start with a spectral radius set to unity and then tune it.
 Also, the nature of the problem dictates the value of the spectral radius, where it is advised to use a $ \rho > 1$ for problems that require memory of the input and vice-versa.